What is Kubernetes?

 Kubernetes has come a long way in the first five years of its life.
 This type of rapid growth, however, also results in occasional growing pains.
 Here are some difficulties in adopting Kubernetes:

 - The Kubernetes technology landscape can be confusing.
 One of the things developers love about open source technologies, like Kubernetes, is the potential for rapid innovation.
 But sometimes, too much design creates confusion, especially when the Kubernetes code base moves faster than users can keep up.
 Add a plethora of platforms and managed service providers, and it can be difficult for new users to understand the scenario.

 - Forward-thinking IT and development teams don’t always align with business priorities.
 When budgets are allocated to maintain the status quo, it can be difficult for teams to secure the funds to experiment with Kubernetes adoption initiatives.
 These experiences often consume a significant amount of team time and resources.
 Additionally, corporate IT teams are often risk-averse and slow to change.

 - Teams always learn the skills they need to take advantage of Kubernetes.
 It wasn’t until a few years ago that developers and IT operations staff had to readjust their practices to adopt containers, and now they must also embrace container orchestration.
 Organizations looking to adopt Kubernetes should hire professionals who can code, manage operations, and understand the architecture of applications, storage, and data workflows.

-Want to become a DevOps Expert with DevOps Training From Industry Experts?
+Become a DevOps Expert with DevOps Training with Industry Experts.